Open Source Cybersecurity Tools You Need to Know About in 2024

 Definition of Open-Source Software:

-Open-source software (OSS) refers to software with source code that is publicly accessible, allowing anyone to inspect, modify, and enhance it.
+Open-source software (OSS) refers to software with publicly accessible source code, allowing anyone to inspect, modify, and enhance it.
 This collaborative development model fosters transparency and continuous improvement.

 Differences Between Open-Source and Proprietary Software:

-Proprietary software is developed by companies that maintain exclusive control over its source code.
-Users must purchase licenses to use the software, often leading to high costs.
+Companies that maintain exclusive control over their source code develop proprietary software.
+Users must purchase software licenses, often leading to high costs.
 In contrast, open-source software is freely available, reducing costs and allowing users to customize it to their needs.

 Advantages of Using Open-Source Tools in Cybersecurity: